soumende1/CarND-Extended-Kalman-Filter-P1/README.md

 - gcc/g++ >= 5.4
 - Udacity's simulator.

 For instructions on how to install these components on different operating systems, please, visit [Udacity's seed project](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project).
-As this particular implementation was done on Mac OS, the rest of this documentation will be focused on Mac OS.
-I am sorry to be that restrictive.
+This implementation was done in the windows environment

 In order to install the necessary libraries, use the [install-mac.sh](./install-mac.sh).